edgedb/edgedb/docs/intro/quickstart/setup.rst

   Fun!
 You will create a proper data model for the application in the next step, but for now, take a look around the project you've just created.
 Most of the project files will be familiar if you've worked with Next.js before.
 Here are the new files that integrate Gel:

   - ``gel.toml``: The configuration file for the Gel project instance.
+Notice that we have a ``hooks.migration.apply.after`` hook that will run ``npx @gel/generate edgeql-js`` after migrations are applied.
+This will generate the query builder code that you'll use to interact with the database.
+More details on that to come!
   - ``dbschema/``: This directory contains the schema for the database, and later supporting files like migrations, and generated code.
   - ``dbschema/default.gel``: The default schema file that you'll use to define your data model.
 It is empty for now, but you'll add your data model to this file in the next step.
   - ``lib/gel.ts``: A utility module that exports the Gel client, which you'll use to interact with the database.